rosenbjerg/JsDataBindings/README.md

 # JsDataBindings

 Simple data-binding engine in pure JavaScript.
-Does not update DOM elements when setting the bound property to the same value it had
+Does not update DOM elements when setting the bound property to the same value it already has.

 Loading the library creates a constructor for the type JsDataBindings: `JsDataBindings(htmlElement)`.
 The constructor can be used with or without an argument.